LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/EngagementAttributes/settingup.md

 _Notes_:

-* _LiveEngage will “trim” any non-numeric characters such as dollar signs for properties that represent numbers, for example, “total”._
+* _Conversational Cloud will “trim” any non-numeric characters such as dollar signs for properties that represent numbers, for example, “total”._

 * _Make sure that the identifier class name or ID is unique.
-LiveEngage will look for your identifier on **all** of your pages._
+Conversational Cloud will look for your identifier on **all** of your pages._

 ### JavaScript code